felangel/mason/README.md

     --version    Print the current version.

 Available commands:
-  build   Generate code using an existing template.
+  build   Generate code using an existing brick template.
 ```